3 Steps to Simplify Your Processes.

 A recent study by University of Texas at Austin professor Kara Kockelman and the University of Utah’s Daniel Fagnant titled “DYNAMIC RIDE-SHARING AND OPTIMAL FLEET SIZING FOR A SYSTEM OF SHARED AUTONOMOUS VEHICLES” delves into detailed data about today’s traffic patterns.
 It then uses a computer simulation to predict what would happen if drivers switched to taking rides in self-driving taxis.
 With technology developing as it is, the possibility of self-driving, autonomous vehicles could very well become a reality and could be economically feasible if the data plays out as predicted.

 So, what does this mean for your business?

 If workable models can be made for traffic and driving, then there are likely processes currently within your company that could benefit from automation.
-Unlike a self-driving autonomous taxi, much of this technology is already available.
+Unlike a self-driving autonomous taxi, much of this technology is already available, and many already are looking for robotics jobs to help push it even further than before.
 Asking yourself a few questions about your processes can help you evaluate whether it is a process that could benefit from automation.

 The steps to identify whether a process could be automated.